symbol/symbol-docs/source/guides/namespace/getting-namespace-information.rst

 Prerequisites
 *************

-- Finish :doc:`registering a namespace guide <registering-a-namespace>`
+- Complete :doc:`registering a namespace <registering-a-namespace>` guide.

 *************************
 Method #01: Using the SDK